4:45 pm - Doors open and open seating begins

 5:30 pm - Public lecture start time

-This program has been approved by the New Mexico Minimum Continuing Legal Education Board for 1.0 General hours of credit.
+This program has been approved by New Mexico MCLE for 1.0 General hours of credit.

 A lively talk with ample time for Q&A

-Aguilera-Barchet is looking forward to a lively discussion during and after the talk and allowing ample time for Q&A. An inclusive reception offering one-on-one time with this charming and delightful speaker follows.
+Starr is looking forward to a lively discussion during and after the talk and allowing ample time for Q&A.

 About The John Field Simms, Sr. Memorial Lectureship in Law

 This endowed lecture honors the memory of highly respected trial lawyer John F. Simms, who had served on the New Mexico Supreme Court and as a University of New Mexico Regent.

 Past Simms Lecturers have included justices of the United States Supreme Court, presidents of universities, law deans and professors, high-level government officials, and United States Court of Appeals judges.